 As a result, BA keeps the Union Flag and it is understood that the Spanish airlines could include a Bull in their tail logo.

-Other airlines that have undergone rebranding recently include Lufthansa and Air Canada, both of which were deemed as controversial initially, before being widely accepted.
+Other airlines that have undergone rebranding recently include Lufthansa and Air Canada, both of which were deemed controversial initially, before being widely accepted.

 Norwich based brand specialists, Bunkum & Co said that “bringing multiple divisions of a company within the same colour scheme is not unusual, people tend to recognise shapes more than colours.
 By keeping the tail design its unlikely that most people will notice”